 - 325g plain flour

 - Vegetable oil for frying

 For the glaze:

-While your dough is rising, cook your bacon.
-Lay the rashers of baking on a prepared baking tray, sprinkle each side of the bacon with the brown sugar and grill until crispy.
+- While your dough is rising, cook your bacon.
+Lay the rashers of baking on a prepared baking tray, sprinkle each side of the bacon with the brown sugar and grill until crispy, around 5-10 minutes.
 Set aside and once cool chop into shards.